neuralsandwich/Git-tutorial/tutorial.md

 nothing to commit, working directory clean
 ```

+If you make a mistake when writing a commit message use `git commit --amend`, this
+will allow you to edit the commit message.

 ## Viewing History

 All version control systems including Git show a projects commit history.
 The